usamaqureshi27/Data-Analytics-for-Sales/README.md

 ## Goal of the project

 The purpose of this project is to identify the patterns in products, regions, categories and customer segments for efficiency and profit optimization.
-Main Business Objectives are:\
+Main Business Objectives are:
-How can we optimize our profits?\
++ How can we optimize our profits?
-What are the emerging trends that we can we identify?\
++ What are the emerging trends that we can we identify?
-How can we take these insights to build recommendations?
++ How can we take these insights to build recommendations?

 ## Tableau Dashboard

-The interactive Dashboards based upon Yearly and Quaterly sales aspects from 2014-2017 of collected data are shown in images while links are atatched below:
+The interactive Dashboards based upon Yearly and Quaterly sales aspects from 2014-2017 of collected data are shown in images below while subsequent links are atatched:

 ### Yearly
 [![dashboard](media/d1.png)](https://public.tableau.com/app/profile/usama.zafar.qureshi/viz/SuperstoreData_16929735714910/yearly)